-We are monitoring a total area of 22,000 sq km of prime wildlife habitat in the Western Ghats of Karnataka that shelters the meta populations of the Asian Elephant.
-These monitoring efforts at two levels include: large scale distribution and occupancy survey at the landscape level and fine-scale monitoring of key source populations at the level of protected reserves.
-We have been monitoring elephant source populations in several Karnataka’s reserves: Nagarahole since 1988, Bhadra since 1998, Bandipur since 1999, Dandeli-Anshi since 2008 and BRT since 2011.
+We have monitored a total area of 22,000 square km of prime wildlife habitat in the Western Ghats of Karnataka that shelters the meta populations of the Asian Elephant.
+These monitoring efforts at two levels included: large scale distribution and occupancy survey at the landscape level and fine-scale monitoring of key source populations at the level of protected reserves.
+At present, our work is focussed in the North East where our research teams are looking at habitat connectivity issues as well as mitigation measures for human-elephant conflict.

 Student projects supported by WCS – India have also addressed a variety of questions, including novel approaches to estimating elephant densities, prevalence of disease in wild elephants, impact of landcover changes on human-elephant conflict, factors affecting elephant distribution and conflict in a fragmented landscape, among others.